Athena-OS/athena/README.md

 ### Latest Release
 After the installation and the first boot:
-* open Kitty terminal, run `htb-update` and copy and paste your Hack The Box API key.
+* open Athena Welcome, clck on `HTB Update` and copy and paste your Hack The Box API key.

 The Hack The Box API Key can be retrieved by your Hack The Box profile settings -> "Create App Token".

-Until your API key will be valid, your system will update the Hack The Box contents automatically for you at each login or when `htb-update` is run.
+Remember to update Hack The Box machines by the `HTB Update` button periodically.

 <br>